spryker/spryker-docs/docs/dg/dev/guidelines/security-guidelines.md

 * `HttpConstants::GLUE_HTTP_STRICT_TRANSPORT_SECURITY_ENABLED`
 * `HttpConstants::GLUE_HTTP_STRICT_TRANSPORT_SECURITY_CONFIG`

-## Access the Back Office
+## Access to the Back Office and Merchant Portal

-The Back Office application serves as an administration panel.
+The Back Office and Merchant Portal applications serve as administration panels.
 So, we highly recommend adding an extra layer of security by introducing a VPN, IP whitelisting, or additional authentication.
-This ensures that only authorized users have access to the Back Office.
+This ensures that only authorized users have access to them.

-## Access the Merchant Portal

-If you use Merchant Portal Agent Assist feature we highly recommend implementing similar security measures for mp.mysprykershop.com/agent-security-merchant-portal-gui/login page as those recommended for the Back Office.
-This ensures that only authorized users can log in as an Agent to Merchant Portal.

 ## Security Headers